louislefevre/onyx/docs/Report.md

 ```

 #### 4.1.6 Error Handler
 The error handler is responsible for handling errors before continuing with the compilation process, and like the symbol table is also accessible to every stage.
-Throughout each phase should an error occur, it is reported to the error handler and reported to the user in the form of an appropriately formated error message.
+Throughout each phase should an error occur, it is reported to the error handler and reported to the user in the form of an appropriately formatted error message.
 Errors are capable of occurring in every stage of the compiler with the exception of the evaluator, where only exceptions can occur.

 In order to prevent interruption, Onyx is designed so that it may continue should an error occur.
 While this makes no difference in terms of the output (as only the error message is returned rather than any calculated result), it allows certain processes to continue being performed.
 For example during the generation of the parse tree, when an error occurs the invalid element is replaced by a placeholder (holding a null value), allowing the parse tree to still be built despite the invalid syntax.
 This means the compiler can still provide information regarding the tree for the rest of the syntax, as well as things like data types.
 By not having the compiler quit dead in its tracks during compilation it opens up the possibility to gather more information, as well as potentially provide tooling in the future.